Meaningful Metrics: what collectibles and video games taught me about property analysis

 At an optimal threshold of 17, the score correctly classifies 89.2% of all 500 properties.
 The dataset grows over time.
 Thresholds recalibrate.
 The formula is fixed.
 The grading adapts.¹⁷

-What the DEV Score is
+What the DEV Grade is

 Jamie Moshe Straz, AIA is the Principal at Studio 3 in Miami Beach.
 The DEV Score was developed as part of Studio 3's ongoing research projects.
 The 500-property calibration study was completed in March 2026.